GalvanizeDataScience/performotron/README.md

 Performotron
 ========

-This code is intende to duplicate the spirit of a Kaggle competition for the students.
+This code is intended to duplicate the spirit of a Kaggle competition for the students.

 The idea is that it will score the code on some training data, and report the score to a specified slack channel as a bot.